MicrosoftDocs/win32/desktop-src/Controls/tvm-setborder.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TVM\_SETBORDER message

 **Intended for internal use; not recommended for use in applications.**

 Sets the size of the border for the items in a tree-view control.
-You can send the message explicitly or by using the [**TreeView\_SetBorder**](treeview-setborder.md) macro.
+You can send the message explicitly or by using the [**TreeView\_SetBorder**](/windows/win32/Commctrl/nf-commctrl-treeview_setborder?branch=master) macro.

 ## Parameters